 Awards and agreements can also include provisions about taking or directing the taking of annual leave [ss 86-94].

-5. Personal/ Carer's Leave and Compassionate Leave
+5. Personal/ Carer's Leave and Compassionate Leave, and unpaid Family and Domestic Violence Leave

 Under the National Employment Standards, employees (other than casual employees) are entitled to 10 days paid personal/ carer’s leave.